 Costs and Outcomes of Delivering Antiretroviral Therapy (ART) in the Private and Public Sectors in Uganda

 Uganda developed a pioneering program under which private clinics accredited by the Ministry of Health receive Government or donor funded antiretroviral drugs at no cost, provided that they do not charge for these drugs.
 However, the clinics can charge for laboratory tests, consultations or other drugs.
 Both employer based clinics and free standing private providers participate in this program, often receiving technical support from the USAID HIPS (Health Improvement in the Private Sector) program.
-This study analyses the outcomes and unit costs of first year ART care at selected public clinics and private clinics participating in the accreditation and ARV distribution program.
-We have estimated the savings to the Government and donors which occur when a patient receives antiretroviral therapy (ART) at these private clinics.
-Research is now continuing to look at costs and outcomes for second and third year ART at these sites.
+This study analyzed the outcomes and unit costs of ART care at selected public clinics and private clinics participating in the accreditation and ARV distribution program and estimated the savings to the Government and donors which occur when a patient receives antiretroviral therapy (ART) at these private clinics.

 |Principal Investigator||Rich Feeley|